openxc/rearview-camera/backupcam/README.md

 NOTE:  If changes are made to these files, the project must be rebuilt: simply reinstalling the application on an Android device does not implement these changes.
-This is easiest done with installling the NDK (http://developer.android.com/tools/sdk/ndk/index.html)
+This is easiest done with installing the NDK (http://developer.android.com/tools/sdk/ndk/index.html)

 ## Dependencies